piyush26arora/Snake/README.md

-# Nostalgic Snake Game
+# Nostalgic Snake Game :snake: :apple:
-:writing_hand: This is a **Snake Game Single Page Application** built using :
+:writing_hand: This is a **Snake Game :snake: Single Page Application** built using :
 * VanillaJS (for functionality features like Creation and Removal of Snake length Elements in the game)
 * HTML5 (for basic structure)
 * CSS3 (for styling and making UI attractive)